ubn2/bookmarklet-blocker/README.md

   3. Deletes any bookmarks the user tries to turn into a bookmarklet

 #### Warning
-Use at your own risk, you can't recover any deleted bookmarklets so make sure you target the right audiance.
+Use at your own risk, you can't recover any deleted bookmarklets so make sure you target the right audience.
 A future release will allow admins to set an allow-list of bookmarklets to keep.

 ## License
 Apache 2.0